Why getting off the ground is a critical skills in grappling!

 When mixed martial arts competition exploded in North America, martial artists quickly learned that most fights end up on the ground.
 And for years the prevailing wisdom was that groundfighting was inevitable, and if a fight went to the ground it would most likely stay there.

-Recently, however, a new approach to groundfighting has developed in MMA.
-Some fighters have developed specific techniques to stand back up to their feet.
-Fighters like Chuck Liddell, Wanderlei Silva and Denis Kang regularly stand up out of the guard.
+In the early 2000’s however MMA underwent a significant evolution.
+Fighters like Chuck Liddell, Wanderlei Silva and Denis Kang started regularly standing up out of the guard.
 Once they get to their feet they have the choice of striking their opponents or taking them down and ending up on top themselves.

 I have sparred with several professional MMA fighters who were very difficult to keep down on the ground.
 Whenever I trained with my friend Denis Kang, for example, he was always mixing ‘normal’ guard attacks like sweeps and submissions with standup attempts.
 This made it difficult to know what he was going to do next.